kdaang/dotfiles/README.md

     - click `v` and begin highlighting, press `y` to copy to clipboard
   - for both options, press `ctrl-v` to toggle between rectangles (highlight entire line vs block)

-## nnn

-- need to manually install all plugins v

 ## Notes

 - brewfile